FjjDessoyCaraballo/vault_notes/My note's/ft_irc/functions docs/htons.md

 ### Related functions

 - [[ntohs]] converts a 16-bit number from network byte order to host byte order;
-- [[nothl]] converts a 32-bit number from network byte order to host byte order.
+- [[ntohl]] converts a 32-bit number from network byte order to host byte order.